askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/self-improvement/six-things-less-jerk-code-review/index.md

 * Be specific.
 Don't just say "this code is bad."
 Say "these are the problems I see with this code, and here's how you could fix them."
 * Frame your feedback in terms of solutions, not problems.
 For example, instead of saying "you need to fix this bug," say "I think this would be a good time to add a unit test for this function."
 * Avoid using negative language.
 Saying things like "you're doing it wrong" or "this is broken" will only make the reviewer defensive and less likely to listen to your feedback.
-*Be patient.
+* Be patient.
 Code reviews can be frustrating, but it's important to remember that the person you're reviewing is probably not a mind reader.
 They need time to digest your feedback and implement changes.

-## Ask questions instead of giving orders
+## Ask Questions Instead of Giving Orders

 When giving feedback during a code review, try framing your comments as questions instead of orders.
 This will help the reviewer feel like you're on their side, and that you're both working together to improve the code.
 For example: